disberd/matlab-mode/README.md

 4. Fixed version parsing for new Matlab versions
 5. Re-enabled HTML parsing

+Some new updates by [cute-jumper](https://github.com/cute-jumper)

+1. Rewrite `company-matlab-shell.el`
+2. `company-matlab.el` is now able to complete the functions at the same directory as the editing Matlab file.

 # Installation

 Run `make` in the root directory to generate the autoload file `matlab-load.el`.